thenexthub/Codira/docs/FailableInitializers.md

 -   **releasing** refers to giving up a reference, which will result in running the destructor and deallocation of the object if this was the last reference.
--   A **destructor** is a Swift-generated entry point which call the user-defined deinitializer, then releases all stored properties.
+-   A **destructor** is a Codira-generated entry point which call the user-defined deinitializer, then releases all stored properties.
--   A **deinitializer** is an optional user-defined entry point in a Swift class which handles any necessary cleanup beyond releasing stored properties.
+-   A **deinitializer** is an optional user-defined entry point in a Codira class which handles any necessary cleanup beyond releasing stored properties.
 -   A **slice** of an object is the set of stored properties defined in one particular class forming the superclass chain of the instance.